Introduction

 Prioritize

-When you are ready to take major actions on improving certain aspects of your museum, create a roadmap based on priorities.
+When you are ready to take major actions to improve certain aspects of your museum, create a roadmap based on priorities.
 What are the things that you can do right now that will make a difference?
-What are the low hanging fruits?
+What are the low-hanging fruits?
 Can you think of people with certain disabilities who couldn’t benefit from your museum?
-What can you do to be somewhat inclusive for them?
-Are there any aspects where you are legally not compliant, for example physical accessibility or web presence?
+What can you do to be somewhat inclusive of them?
+Are there any aspects where you are legally not compliant, for example, physical accessibility or web presence?
 What can you do to make your museum not just accessible but exceptionally inclusive?

 Assess your online presence for accessibility